mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ## Discovery

-Things discovery is supported using PaperUI by pressing the discovery ("+") button form Inbox.
+Gateway and Things discovery is supported using PaperUI by pressing the discovery ("+") button form Inbox.

 ### BUS/SCS Discovery

-- Gateway discovery using UPnP is *under development* and will be available only for IP gateways supporting UPnP
+- BUS Gateway automatic discovery will work only for newer gateways supporting UPnP: F454, MyHOMEServer1, MH202, MH200N, MyHOME_Screen 10.
-- For the moment the OpenWebNet IP gateway should be added manually from PaperUI or in the .things file (see [Configuring BUS/SCS Gateway](#configuring-bus-scs-gateway) below)
+For other gateways you can add them manually, see [Thing Configuration](#thing-configuration) below.
-- IP and password (if needed) must be configured
+- After gateway is discovered and added, a password (if needed) must be set in the gateway Thing configuration otherwise the gateway will not become online.
+Default password is `12345`
-- Once the gateway is added manually as a Thing, a second Scan request from Inbox will discover BUS devices
+- Once the gateway is added and online, a second Scan request from Inbox will discover BUS devices
 - BUS/SCS Dimmers must be ON and dimmed (30%-100%) during a Scan, otherwise they will be discovered as simple On/Off switches
     - *KNOWN ISSUE*: In some cases dimmers connected to a F429 Dali-interface are not automatically discovered
 - CEN/CEN+ Scenario Control devices will be discovered by activation only.
 See [discovery by activation](#discovery-by-activation) for details.
-After confirming a discovered CEN/CEN+ device from Inbox, activate again its buttons and refresh the PaperUI Control page to see button channels appear.
+After confirming a discovered CEN/CEN+ device from Inbox, activate again its scenario buttons and refresh the PaperUI Control page to see button channels appear.

 #### Discovery by Activation
-Ligthing and CEN/CEN+ Scenario Control devices can be discovered if activated while a Inbox Scan is active: start a new Scan, wait 15-20sec and then while the _Scan is still active_ (spinning arrow in Inbox), activate the physical device (for example dim the dimmer, push a CEN/CEN+ Scenario button) to have it discovered by the binding.
+Ligthing and CEN/CEN+ Scenario Control devices can be discovered if activated while a Inbox Scan is active: start a new Scan, wait 15-20 seconds and then while the _Scan is still active_ (spinning arrow in Inbox), activate the physical device (for example dim the dimmer, push a CEN/CEN+ Scenario button) to have it discovered by the binding.

 If a device cannot be discovered automatically it's always possible to add them manually, see [Configuring Devices](#configuring-devices).